LinkedInAttic/venus.js/docs/source/reference/config_files.rst

 ::

-  // The venus-include argument below path below would resolve to "../../js/" before becoming an absolute path /**
+  // The venus-include path below would resolve to "../../js/" before becoming an absolute path /**
    * @venus-include appJs/someScript.js
    */